The Impact of the Pandemic on Cidade de Deus

 Forum with Service Providers

 Collection of Stories

-In the second stage, taking place in October and November 2020, we are capturing stories from local residents about how the pandemic has affected their lives.
-With the help of the Facebook page CDD Acontece, we have released a link where residents (over 18 years old) can share their stories anonymously.
+In the second phase, which took place in October and November 2020, we collected stories from local residents about how the pandemic affected their lives.
+With the help of the Facebook page CDD Acontece, we have released a link where residents (over 18 years old) could anonymously upload their stories.

-Each participant can share whatever they want.
-We would like to know how the pandemic affected physical and mental health, economic situation, education, work, family relationships, the public and social environment or any other issue that was of great impact to residents.
+Each participant could share whatever they wanted.
+This included how the pandemic affected physical and mental health, economic situation, education, work, family relationships, the public and social environment or any other issue that was of great concern to them.

-The themes emerging from these stories will be turned into questions in a quantitative questionnaire.
+The themes emerging from these stories were used to develop the questions for a survey.

 Survey Data Collection

-In December 2020 and January 2021 we will be publishing a questionnaire with questions related to the most common and urgent topics raised in the residents' stories.
-The questions will focus on the various physical, economic and social impacts of the pandemic on the residents of Cidade de Deus.
+In February and March 2021, we distributed the link to a questionnaire with questions related to the most common and urgent topics raised in the residents' stories.
+The questions focused on the various physical, economic and social impacts of the pandemic on the residents of Cidade de Deus.

-The questionnaire will be reviewed by representatives of local NGOs and other residents to ensure that the questions and answer options capture the lived experience of the residents of the CDD.
+The questionnaire was compiled with input from representatives of local NGOs and other residents to ensure that the questions and answer options captured the lived experience of local residents.